worldbank/wb-reproducible-research-repository/guidance_note_wb.md

    The reviewer verifies the package with the actual data through one of the secure methods above, and additionally verifies that the package runs with the synthetic data.
 The published version of the package includes the synthetic data, so users can interact directly with the code.

 ### Exemptions
 Exemptions apply to literature reviews, theoretical papers, and qualitative research.
-A ny other exemption must be approved by the author’s manager.
+Any other exemption must be approved by the author’s manager.
 Managers may also approve temporary embargoes for data collected by World Bank teams, to preserve intellectual property while the team seeks academic publication.